sfigg/commercialization-public/manufacture/iot/deploy-your-app-with-a-standard-board.md

 **Create a package for an app**

+> [!IMPORTANT]
+> For the powershell based commands for adding a app package, see [Add your packages to your image]https://github.com/ms-iot/iot-adk-addonkit/tree/master/Tools#add-your-packages-to-your-image)

 1. Open the IoT Core Shell: run **C:\\IoT-ADK-AddonKit\\IoTCoreShell** as an administrator.

 2. Create a new package for the app, for example: